virt-sysprep - Reset, unconfigure or customize a virtual machine so clones can be made

 Although virt-sysprep removes some sensitive information from the guest, it does not pretend to remove all of it.
 You should examine the "OPERATIONS" above and the guest afterwards.

 Sensitive files are simply removed.
 The data they contained may still exist on the disk, easily recovered with a hex editor or undelete tool.
-Use virt-sparsify(1) as one way to remove this content.
+The --scrub option can be used to scrub files instead of just deleting them. virt-sparsify(1) is another way to remove this content.
 See also the scrub(1) command to get rid of deleted content in directory entries and inodes.

 (This section applies to Linux guests only)

-The virt-sysprep random-seed operation writes a few bytes of randomness from the host into the guest's random seed file.
+For supported guests, virt-sysprep writes a few bytes of randomness from the host into the guest’s random seed file.

 If this is just done once and the guest is cloned from the same template, then each guest will start with the same entropy, and things like SSH host keys and TCP sequence numbers may be predictable.

-Therefore you should arrange to add more randomness after cloning from a template too, which can be done by just enabling the random-seed operation:
+Therefore you should arrange to add more randomness after cloning from a template too, which can be done by enabling just the customize module:

 cp template.img newguest.img